-Our residents learn and provide comprehensive reproductive healthcare.
+Our residents enjoy a high quality and comprehensive women's and reproductive health education.
 Why refer patients out for services we can provide in a familiar and comfortable medical home?
 Under the guidance of core faculty who specialize in reproductive health, our residents integrate wide-ranging women's health procedures into their own continuity clinics and participate in dedicated procedural clinics.
-Our faculty also helps train residents in reproductive health at our local Planned Parenthood.

 Here at the Sutter Family Medicine Residency program, we offer a wide variety of educational experiences in obstetrical and maternity care.
-Our goal is to provide residents with a positive OB experience and graduate Family Medicine doctors who are competent and confident to take care of a broad array of OB patients.
-Our residents care for their own continuity patients in the clinic and deliver alongside our Family Medicine faculty as well as community OB/GYNs.
-Davis track residents have the opportunity to deliver their continuity patients at the Sutter Davis Hospital Birth Center which is home to an integrative care model with the Sutter Davis Midwife and OB practices.
+Our goal is to provide residents with a positive OB experience and graduate family medicine doctors who are competent and confident to take care of a broad array of OB patients.
+Our residents care for their own continuity patients in the clinic and deliver alongside our family medicine faculty as well as community OB/GYNs.

-Residents interested in more advanced OB education have the opportunity to manage high-risk patients in the clinic – for example, gestational diabetes or those undergoing a trial of labor after cesarean section.
-Residents may also take part in cesarean sections with our OB/GYN colleagues as well as Dr. Megan Ash and Dr. Ryan Spielvogel, Family Medicine faculty who perform cesarean sections.
+Additionally, residents interested in more advanced OB education have the opportunity to manage high-risk and diabetic patients in our clinic and manage patients undergoing a trial of labor after cesarean section.
+Residents may also take part in cesarean sections with our OB/GYN colleagues as well as Dr. Ryan Spielvogel and Dr. Megan Ash, family medicine faculty who perform cesarean sections.

 Best of all, we often become the doctors of the babies we deliver!

-Office-based point-of-care ultrasound is starting to overshadow traditional diagnostic tools like the stethoscope and tongue depressor.
-We are on the cutting edge of this technology with high-end ultrasound machines in our clinics as well as handheld devices.
+Office-based and point-of-care ultrasound is starting to overshadow traditional diagnostic tools like the stethoscope and tongue depressor.
+We are on the cutting edge of this technology with high-end ultrasound machines in our clinics and handheld V-Scan devices.

-Residents are trained in using ultrasound for not just prenatal purposes, but for IUD placement, abnormal vaginal bleeding, biliary disease, aortic aneurysm, hydronephrosis, vascular imaging, differentiation of cysts/masses/abscesses, thyroid masses, pleural effusion, ascites, and for musculoskeletal imaging including joint aspiration/injection.
-Of course, our residents and their spouses never lack for ultrasound pictures for their own pregnancies, and occasionally you might be fortunate to see the diamond ring appearance of a 6-week gestation.
+Residents are trained in using ultrasound for not just prenatal purposes, but for IUD placement, abnormal vaginal bleeding, biliary disease, aortic aneurysm, hydronephrosis, vascular imaging, differentiation of cysts/masses/abscesses, and for musculoskeletal imaging including joint aspiration/injection.
+Images can be uploaded into patient records and archived for teaching purposes.
+Our residents and their spouses’ own pregnancies never lack for ultrasound pictures!

 Multiple online training resources are available as well, including Sonosite’s website and through the University of South Carolina.
 We also have extensive teaching aids through the American Institute of Ultrasound in Medicine (AIUM).